Centr x Lifespan.io

 When the donuts start talking back, it’s time to get more sleep.

-6. Your hunger hormones are affected
+6. Your hunger hormones chill out

 You already know that you’re not going to train at your best when you’re exhausted.
 This poor performance can mean double trouble for your goals, compounding the impact a lack of sleep is having on your hormones – specifically, a hormone called ghrelin.